GC / LC — MS High resolution

 - Dalton after: number of Dalton over the monoisotopic mass that define the window used to calculate the similarity between experimental and theoretical isotopic distribution.

 These options, combined with the result of the monoisotopic mass, will generate a list of possible molecular formulas.
-In this list is shown the molecular formula, the theoretical monoisotopic mass, the unsaturation and the error in ppm with the experimental monoisotopic mass.
-When a row is clicked, the simulated mass spectrometry is overlapped in the mass spectrometry of the compound.
-There is also a zoom action, that allows to zoom in the region where the simulated mass spectrometry is located.
+This list shows the molecular formula, the theoretical monoisotopic mass, the unsaturation, and the error in ppm relative to the experimental monoisotopic mass.
+When a row is clicked, the simulated mass spectrum is overlaid on the mass spectrum of the compound.
+There is also a zoom action that allows you to zoom into the region where the simulated mass spectrum is located.